14th Annual Sikaflex "Quick & Dirty" Boat Building Competition to be held September 6th & 7th, 2025.

 Previous Maker Faire long Island Events

-7th Annual Maker Faire Long Island Event to be held June 8th, 2024
+The Annual Maker Faire Long Island Event to be held June 7th, 2025

 The Bayles Boat Shop is proud be part of the Maker Faire Long Island annual event held in picturesque Port Jefferson, NY.
 The Maker Faire Long Island Event is hosted by the non-profit Long Island Explorium and is part of the internationally acclaimed Maker Faire program with Faires being held in locations throughout the world.
 Maker Faire Long Island celebrates creativity and innovation in the areas of Science, Technology, Engineering, Art and Math.

-At the 2023 event, the Bayles Boat shop showcased our Whaleboat 1776 Project which included an outdoor demonstration of the ongoing 16' oars fabrications.
+As we did for the 2024 event, the Bayles Boat shop will again be showcasing our Whaleboat 1776 Project with demonstrations of the ongoing work and fabrications.
 Many faire-goers stopped in to see and learn about this exciting project As we have done previously, we plan to have several of our past projects on display on the front lawn.
 We look forward to seeing you at this years Faire.

 The Maker Faire Long Island event is